 Abingdon Street Market

 Have you seen the original features at Abingdon Street Market?
 Although it’s not a listed building, at over 150 years old it’s a heritage asset to the town.
-Now, it’s future is secure, following an ambitious regeneration it’s open again!
+Now, it’s future is secure and following an ambitious regeneration it’s open again!
 Find it at 16-20 Abingdon Street – postcode FY1 1DE

 * Abingdon Street Market opened on Saturday 27 May 2023! *